Menu

 Housing & Communities Planning for the Future Death & Estates Health Older Adults Consumer Protection Non-Profit Organizations & Charities Debts & Credit Government & Government Agencies Courts & Legal Systems Crimes & Fines Victims Resources for Teachers Legal Information for Newcomers Family Law Saskatchewan Workplace Sexual Harassment (SHIFT) About PLEA Contact Us Search

-What Happens If I Do Not Have a Will?
+What Happens If You Do Not Have a Will?

-If you die without a Will your property will be distributed according to the rules set out in The Intestate Succession Act, 2019.
-This law does not take into account your wishes.
+If you die without a Will, your property will be distributed according to the law.
+This law does not account for your wishes.
+Dying without a Will means you are intestate.

-• you have a spouse but no descendants, or
+• you have a spouse but no descendants

-• you have a spouse and children, and all children are children of you and your spouse
+• you have a spouse and descendants, and all descendants are also descendants of your spouse

-If the value of your estate is more than $200,000 and you have a spouse and children who are not children of you and your spouse, your spouse will inherit the first $200,000 or 50% of the estate, whichever is more.
-The remainder of the estate will be shared as follows...
+If the value of your estate is more than $200,000 and you have descendants who are not also descendants of your spouse, there are different rules.
+Your spouse will inherit the first $200,000 or 50% of the estate, whichever is more.
+The remainder of the estate will be shared as follows:

 • if there is one child, the remainder is split evenly between your spouse and the child

-A spouse includes a legally married spouse and an individual who has lived with the intestate for at least 24 months as a spouse.
-It is important to note that a spouse is not entitled to any of the estate if...
+It is important to note that a spouse is not entitled to any of the estate if:

 • they had been living apart for more than two years at the time of the intestate's death